 What Is An Energy Demand Charge

 The best way to think about energy demand is to consider the tide of the sea.
-The high water mark is the highest point the ocean reaches when the tide is in.
-Energy demand is the high water mark, or total maximum demand, that your commercial building or home consumes during any given billing period.
+The high water mark is the highest point the ocean reaches when the tide is at its peak.
+Energy demand works the same way.
+It is the highest point of power your facility draws from the grid at any single moment during a billing period, regardless of how long that peak lasts or how much energy is consumed before and after it.

 How Do You Calculate Demand Charges